INTRODUCTION

 5. Basic oxygen Furnace Converter 25 Years

-(h) Plant and Machinery used in manufacture of non-ferrous metals
+(h) Plant and Machinery used in manufacture of non-ferrous

 1. Metal pot line [NESD] 40 Years